reimagined/resolve/docs/Query.md

 **Query** are used to get data from a Read Model and View Model.

-Refer to [DDD_Aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html) or [DDD, Event Sourcing, and CQRS Tutorial: design](http://cqrs.nu/tutorial/cs/01-design) for more information on aggregates.
+Refer to [DDD, Event Sourcing, and CQRS Tutorial: design](http://cqrs.nu/tutorial/cs/01-design) for more information on queries.

 ## How to Use?